Keenan Allen Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - Allen has been the target of 24.2% (140 total) of his team's 579 passing attempts this season.

-- Allen (20 red zone targets) has been the recipient of 22.5% of his team's 89 red zone pass attempts.

-- The Chargers have thrown the football in 61.2% of their plays from scrimmage this year while running the ball 38.8% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Chargers, who rank eighth in the NFL in points scored, have attempted a pass 61.2% of the time while running the ball 38.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Broncos.